 Q. 3-7 The fence between my property and my neighbor’s property is down.
 Who has to pay to replace it?

 If a fence is located entirely on your neighbor’s property, the fence is considered to be the exclusive property of your neighbor.
-Consequently, unless you have entered into an enforceable agreement with your neighbor or there are certain deed restrictions mandating fences to be erected and which spell out responsibilities among neighbors, you are not obligated to fix the fence if it is on your neighbor’s property.
-Nor can you compel your neighbors to fix the fence if it is on their property.
-On the other hand, if the fence is on your property, it is your responsibility, though your neighbor cannot compel you to replace the fence.
+Consequently, unless you have entered into an enforceable agreement with your neighbor or certain deed restrictions mandate that fences be erected and divide responsibilities among neighbors, you are not obligated to fix the fence on your neighbor’s property, nor can you compel your neighbors to fix their fence.
+On the other hand, if the fence is on your property, it is your responsibility to fix it, though your neighbor cannot compel you to replace the fence.
 If the fence was originally installed on your neighbor’s property but fell on to your property as a result of the storm, you can remove the fence from your property in the same way you can move trees and limbs from your property.

-If the fence is on the boundary line between both properties, both property owners own the fence if they both use it and thus would share the cost of repairing and replacing the fence.
-Every state interprets “use” differently, but there are three main definitions:
+If the fence is on the boundary line between both properties, both property owners own the fence as long as both “use” it, unless an agreement indicates otherwise.
+Thus, you and your neighbor would share the cost of repairing and replacing the fence.
+Check local ordinances for the applicable definition of “use.”